Alamofire + AlamofireObjectMapper

 token-based request fails with an HTTP 401, theauth

-token has most probably expired.
+token has may have expired.
 The app should then save any requests that fail with 401 and use therefresh

 - If the refresh request fails, the app should delete all tokens and logout the user.
 If the app requires a logged in user, the app should show a login screen.

-Alamofire makes this kind of logic easy to implement, since it has a
+Alamofire makes this logic easy to implement with a RequestRetrier

 Let’s demonstrate this by faking a failing request.
 First, add an auth